sst/sst/www/docs/about.md

 ## Example project

+We have [a demo repo](https://github.com/serverless-stack/sst-start-demo) with a couple of Lambda functions connected to and API endpoint and subscribed to an SNS topic.
+It allows you to test the `sst start` command.

-We use SST as a part of the [Serverless Stack guide](https://serverless-stack.com).
+We also use SST as a part of the [Serverless Stack guide](https://serverless-stack.com).
 We build a [simple notes app](http://demo2.serverless-stack.com/) in the guide and the backend for it is created using Serverless Framework and CDK with SST.
-You can check out the repo here — [serverless-stack-demo-api](https://github.com/AnomalyInnovations/serverless-stack-demo-api).
+You can [check out the repo here](https://github.com/AnomalyInnovations/serverless-stack-demo-api).

 ## Future roadmap